oxblixxx/devops-project/project 8/walkthrough_2.md

 4. Open the project/job, navigate to configure>post-build-action.
 Since we want all files to be copied, we will use `**`

 Apply the configuration then save.
 Make a change from your github repo, commit changes.
+You should get a succesfully build

 ![artifact-push-to-nfs](./assets/artifact_push_succss.png)

-Congratulations!
+Proceed to check the destination directory in your NFS server, if the files are there, Congratulations!!!

 You have just implemented your first Continous Integration solution using Jenkins CI.
 We will be checking other CI tools such as Github actions, Circle CI...